neonblack-at/vue-busy-state-mixin/README.md

 # vue-busy-state-mixin

-This is a simple mixin which should help implementing a loading animating indicating that a component is busy doing some work.
+This is a simple mixin which should help implementing some king of loading state while a component is doing someting.
 The implementation is based on Promises.
 So the example below on how it works.

 ## Installation